31.5.09

 That really just could not be.

-It’s hard to imagine that with all of the safety gear kids are suppose to wear these days that they may actually get through an entire childhood without a skint knee.
+It’s hard to imagine that w/ all of the safety gear kids are suppose to wear these days that they may actually get through an entire childhood without a skint knee.
 It’s just unnatural.

-We do spend a lot of time protecting our kids.
-I reckon there are different buffers found at each generation.
+We do spend a lot of time protecting our kids. i reckon there are different buffers found at each generation.
 But why not give them the full catastrophe?

 4.5.09